spsharman/spsharman.github.io/docs/categories/aci/tenant-building-blocks/index.md

 A diagram always (hopefully) speaks a thousand words...!

-In the diagram below you'll see how the building blocks hang together, there is a Tenant "demo" with a VRF "vrf-01".
+In the diagram below you'll see how the building blocks hang together.
+There is a Tenant (demo) with a VRF (vrf-01).
+The VRF has 5x Bridge Domains each with one or more associated EPGs.

-The VRF contains 5x Bridge Domains and their associated EPGs:
+Now what I should point out is that most (the vast majority) of customers will deploy a single BD:EPG design, in other words a single Subnet:VLAN design - more on that below.

 <div class="row" style="display: table;margin: 0 auto">
     <img src="./images/1.png" width="800" >